mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Return the last operation result as score for part 2.

 ## Day 17

+Brute force around the edges of the borders and try every x/y for velocity in a reasonable amount of steps.

 ## Day 18
 ## Day 19
 ## Day 20